Is Green Tea Good for you? Weight loss, Skin, Diabetes, Cholesterol, Cancer

 The EGCG polyphenol from green tea has been suggested to be helpful for acne sufferers due to its well known anti-inflammatory and antioxidant activity [15].

 Overall, Green Tea seems to have significant health benefits, health benefits that we require in thia day and age full of fast food and pollutants.
-So give it a try and gradually try and make it to the 5-6 cups a day mark.
+So give it a try to gradually try and make it to the 5-6 cups a day mark.

 Best of Luck and Thanks for reading!